IFenton/software_carpentry/index.md

 I wandered lonely as a cloud
 That floats on high o'er vales and hills
-And all at once I saw a cloud
+And all at once I saw a crowd
 A host of golden daffodils

 If